We were building Chess Lens, an educational chess assistant that could look at a board position and help guide a player through it.

 | GPT-5.4 xhigh summary | 4.17% | 3 / 72 | 69 parse errors |

-The low scores for GPT xhigh and Claude max were mostly truncation failures, not actual vision failures.
-The models were using too many tokens and often did not reach the final answer.
+The low scores for GPT xhigh and Claude Opus 4.7 max were mostly truncation failures, not vision failures.
+The models used too many tokens and often did not reach the final answer.

-So we increased the output limit to 4096 tokens.
+We increased the output limit to 4096 tokens and reran the evaluation.

 | Run | Accuracy | Notes |